aya-prover/aya-prover-docs/aya/blog/jit-compile.aya.md

 1. We have _local type inference_ (also known as _solving metavariables_), which involves in creating unknown terms and replace them with known terms later.
 This means we also need to _traverse_ and _mutate_ the terms, which is unrealistic for HOAS.
-2. We suppor type checking _recursive_ functions.
+2. We support type checking _recursive_ functions.
 When checking the body of a recursive function, the recursive calls cannot be unfolded because the body is not yet constructed, and before termination check we cannot really know if unfolding such definitions is a good idea.
    But once the type checking finishes, these self-references will become unfoldable.
 So, at least something needs to be modified -- either the terms or the evaluation context.

 To solve this problem, Aya introduces a _hybrid_ approach.

 ## Combining HOAS and Locally Nameless